-- Fun and silly try yodeling to feel the motion in the throat and mouth all which are going to move some with vibrato - Before adding the head joint, have them do the above exercises using air only and no vocal phonation.
-They should exaggerate the air so that they can feel the abdomen work and you can hear the waves in the vibrato. - They should feel some expansion and contraction of the throat as the air moves through but the actual push should come from the abdominal area.
-While the lower muscles will go in, remind them to keep the solar plexus expanded as long as possible.
+- Before adding the head joint, have students do the above exercises using air only and no vocal phonation.
+They should exaggerate the air so that they can feel the abdomen work and you can hear the waves in the vibrato. - They should feel some expansion and contraction of the throat as the air moves through, but the actual push should come from the abdominal area.
+While the lower abdominal muscles will go in, remind them to keep the solar plexus expanded as long as possible.
+Keep the rib cage expanded.

-Vibrato Exercises With the Flute
+Vibrato Exercises with the flute

-Now on to the head joint.

-The shorter the length of tube the greater flexibility in pitch and thus, the easier to create vibrato.
+Begin on the head joint.[The shorter the length of tube the greater flexibility in pitch and thus, the easier to create vibrato.]

 - The following exercises involve measuring the vibrato to create evenly spaced waves and equal width of pitch change.
 While vibrato should NOT be measured in performance, it is helpful to measure it for learning purposes. - Vibrato should never sound forced.
-This indicates poor breathing and support and consequently unwanted tension. - Watch out that students don't try to sneak the tongue into this!
+This indicates poor breathing and support and consequently unwanted tension. - Watch out that students do not tongue during this exercise.